John-zzh/pyscf_TDDFT_ris/README.md

 and eveything else is the same as above.

 ## Plot UV-vis spectra and excited states analysis
-Two files will be dumped by this package:
+In the directory where you execute the `python` command, wwo files will be dumped by this package:

 1.  `<outname>_TDDFT_ris_eV_os_Multiwfn.txt`
 contains the excitation energy and oscillator strength of each excited state.